jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">Newton's Method is an iterative way of solving for roots of a function.
-A second guess is found by feeding a first guess into the reverse equation and averaging the results.</div>
+A better guess is found by feeding an initial guess into the reverse equation and averaging the results.</div>
 @snapend

 @snap[south span-85 text-05 text-black]